RellDoesCode/relldoescode.github.io/README.md

     <body>
         <h3>About Me</h3>
-        <p>I am currently enrolled as an undergraduate student in Towson University's Computer Science program.</p>
+        <p>I am currently enrolled as an undergraduate student in Towson University's Computer Science program
-        <p>My strength is front-end development, but I am learning back-end development as well; my goal is to become proficient enough to become a full stack developer.</p>
+        My strength is front-end development, but I am learning back-end development as well; my goal is to become proficient enough to become a full stack developer.
+        I still have a lot to learn about both front-end and back-end development, but I am eager to take any and all opportunities that I can to strengthen my skills.</p>
         <p> Here are the programming languages that I have experience with:</p>
         <!--Include images of the logos for programming languages here-->
         <!--Resume Link-->